Jastine-S/Introduction-to-Web-Assignment-CSS221/README.md

 # Introduction to Web Programming

 ## About Me
-My name is Jastine S Mitawas
+My name is Jastine S Mitawas with registration number 14325041/T.24

 I am a Bachelor of Science with Education Mathematics and ICT (BSC-MICT-EDU) second year student at Mzumbe University Main cumpus Morogoro interested in web development, networking, and technology.